Interview of Dr. Renaud Piarroux With Dady Chery

 We therefore believe that symptomatic cases should have occurred inside the MINUSTAH camp to lead to high level of bacteria leaking from the UN base and contaminating the stream.

-DC: Along with some of my reports on Axis of Logic, we‘ve published photographs of tank trucks dumping raw sewage taken directly from the Nepalese camp.
+DC: Along with some of my previous reports, we‘ve published photographs of tank trucks dumping raw sewage taken directly from the Nepalese camp.
 How could this contamination be spread through the river causing an epidemic of this magnitude?
 The Artibonite is a pretty big river: nearly 320 kilometers (200 miles) long with an average width of about 59 meters (65 yards).
 Wouldn’t the bacteria or virus have been diluted by such a large volume of water?

 RP: In our study we calculated that, to reach the concentrations of bacteria capable of provoking diarrhea in people drinking the water, one cubic meter of diarrheic stools should have been spilled into the water of the Artibonite River or its tributaries.